Kenneth-Rakentine/PS3100-Resonator-VST-Plugin/README.md

 1. A random gain value is sampled and held constant
 2. The incoming audio is multiplied by this held gain before entering the bandpass filter
-3. At irregular intervals, a new random gain value is sampled — the **transition** between the old and new value is the excitation impulse
+3. At irregular intervals, a new random gain value is sampled; the **transition** between the old and new value is the excitation impulse
 4. The bandpass filter rings at its resonant frequency in response to each impulse

 **The DUST knob controls the grain rate:**
 - At **0%**: completely bypassed, no effect
-- At **low values** (~5 Hz): slow, sparse pings — subtle hollow resonance on transients
+- At **low values** (~5 Hz): slow, sparse pings; subtle hollow resonance on transients
-- At **medium values** (~100–500 Hz): scattered, dusty texture — like sand on a vibrating plate
+- At **medium values** (~100–500 Hz): scattered, dusty texture; like sand on a vibrating plate
-- At **high values** (~2000 Hz): dense granular cloud — the resonator becomes a shimmering, textured instrument
+- At **high values** (~2000 Hz): dense granular cloud; the resonator becomes a shimmering, textured instrument

 **Velocity sensitivity:** The gain variation depth tracks the input signal's envelope, so louder audio creates bigger gain jumps and stronger excitation.
 Quiet passages barely excite the resonator.
 Percussive transients create the strongest ringing.
 This makes the Dust Exciter inherently musical and dynamic.

-**Per-band control:** Each of the three bands has its own independent DUST knob, allowing you to create complex textures — for example, heavy dust excitation in the high frequencies for shimmer while keeping the low band clean for weight.
+**Per-band control:** Each of the three bands has its own independent DUST knob, allowing you to create complex textures; for example, heavy dust excitation in the high frequencies for shimmer while keeping the low band clean for weight.

 <hr>